 (a) Active Street Frontages are to be provided in accordance with Figure 10 and Part B16 Public Domain.

 Figure 10 Location of active frontages

-New shopfronts generally 6m +/- 2m wide, small lot subdivision pattern used to design proportions of new building elevations and shopfronts in streets with contributory buildings.
+pattern used to design proportions of new building elevations and shopfronts in streets with contributory buildings.